themaddoctor/BritishNationalCipherChallenge/2020 special edition/README.md

 1, 2, 3 are practice challenges

-10 is the hidden "ELITE" challenge (look in the folder "elite")
+10 is the hidden "ELITE" bonus challenge

     0  Introduction: Die Alchemisten
     1A Something Blue